The Bankrate promise

 How much does it cost to insure an Alfa Romeo?

-Alfa Romeo insurance costs vary based on model.
-Keep in mind, however, that car insurance rates also vary based on personal characteristics such as driving history, ZIP code, age, gender and credit score.
-While your car insurance premium depends on these personal factors, the following rates by Alfa Romeo model may be useful for the sake of comparison.
+Average Alfa Romeo insurance costs vary based on model.
+Keep in mind, however, that car insurance rates also vary based on personal characteristics such as driving history, ZIP code, age and claims history.
+The following rates by Alfa Romeo model may be useful for comparison, but your quoted premiums will likely vary.

 |Alfa Romeo Guilia car insurance||Average annual premium|